siglun/danish-sonnets/README.md

 As you can see this corroborates the established observation that the most frequent words in a corpus hardly ever describes the subject matter of the texts (these words are conjunctions, pronouns, prepositions and the like).
+The distribution of the number of sonnets the words appear in:

 ![Distribution](distro.png)

-The distribution of the number of sonnets the words appear in.
 There is just one word appearing in all 160 sonnets.
 It is 'og' meaning 'and'.
 Then there are 3304 words occurring in just one sonnet.
 The [distribution.text](distribution.text) is generated from [poem_frequencies.text](poem_frequencies.text) using